mesosphere/dcos-docs-site/pages/1.12/installing/production/deploying-dcos/node-cluster-health-check/index.md

 # Types of Health Checks

 ## Cluster Checks
 Cluster checks report the health status of the entire DC/OS cluster.
 Cluster checks are available across your cluster on all nodes.
-You can discover which cluster checks have been defined by SSHing to your cluster node and running this command: `/opt/mesosphere/bin/dcos-shell dcos-diagnostics check cluster --list`.
+You can discover which cluster checks have been defined by SSHing to your cluster node and running this command: `/opt/mesosphere/bin/dcos-shell dcos-check-runner check cluster --list`.

 ## Node Checks
 Node checks report the status of individual nodes after installation.
 Node checks can be run post-installation by connecting to an individual node via SSH.
-You can view which node checks have been defined by SSHing to your cluster node and running this command: `/opt/mesosphere/bin/dcos-shell dcos-diagnostics check node-poststart --list`.
+You can view which node checks have been defined by SSHing to your cluster node and running this command: `/opt/mesosphere/bin/dcos-shell dcos-check-runner check node-poststart --list`.

 # Running Health Checks
 You can run the following commands from your cluster node to invoke custom or predefined health checks.